sumbricht/json-class-serializer/README.md

 ## How to use

-JsonClassSerializer uses decorators, and requires your classes to be annotated with `@jsonClass()`, and properties with `@jsonProperty` (or the specific `@jsonArrayProperty`, `@jsonSetProperty`, and `@jsonMapProperty` decorators for collections, see below).
+JsonClassSerializer uses decorators, and requires your class properties to be annotated with `@jsonProperty` (or the specific `@jsonArrayProperty`, `@jsonSetProperty`, and `@jsonMapProperty` decorators for collections, see below).
 Properties which are not annotated will not be serialized or deserialized.

+Annotation of classes with `@jsonClass()` is optional but recommended (see below).

 ### 1. Annotate the relevant classes with `@jsonClass()`

+Annotating a class with `@jsonClass` serves two purposes:
+- Registering the class globally with `@jsonClass('Person')` allows it to be instantiated using `jsc.deserializeFromJson('{"#type":"Person",...}')` without passing the root class constructor `Person`.
+If you didn't register the class globally (or as an additional class when creating the `JsonClassSerializer`), you have to pass the root class explicitly: `jsc.deserializeFromJson('{"#type":"Person",...}', Person)`, which would even work if no type information was present in the JSON string (`jsc.deserializeFromJson('{...}', Person)`)
+- Configuring a class serializer / deserializer if desired.
+This would allow any kind of serialization / deserialization.
+A class could even be serialzed to a single string (see [example class](#example-class) below).

 If you specify an optional name (e.g. `@jsonClass('Person')`), this will be used to identify the class when deserializing.
 Otherwise the class name itself is used.

-*Note:* When code is minimized, a process called "mangling" is sometimes used to shorten variable and class names, which can make it necessary to explicitly specify a name.
+*Note:* When code is minimized, a process called "mangling" is sometimes used to shorten variable and class names, which can make it necessary to explicitly specify a name in the `@jsonClass` decorator.

 ### 2. Annotate all desired properties with a property decorator